1. Curriculum Vitae Overview

 List title, company/organization, city and dates.
 Provide brief description for each experience including skills used and results achieved.
 Be sure to highlight research, data analysis, teaching, presenting skills, collaboration and project management.

 Include only experiences that you gained during university.
 Work experiences unrelated to your intended discipline may be included.
-If they are unrelated to your intended program, highlight transferrable skills such as collaboration, communication, and organization skills.
+If they are unrelated to your intended program, highlight transferable skills such as collaboration, communication, and organization skills.

 On-Campus Involvement / Community Involvement / Volunteer Experience